malvag/ClaimLinker/README.md

 More information is available at the following paper:
 ```
-Maliaroudakis E., Boland K., Dietze S., Todorov K., Tzitzikas Y. and Fafalios P., "ClaimLinker: Linking Text to a Knowledge Graph of Fact-checked Claims".
-In _Companion Proceedings of the Web Conference_, 2021.
+Maliaroudakis E., Boland K., Dietze S., Todorov K., Tzitzikas Y. and Fafalios P.,
+"ClaimLinker: Linking Text to a Knowledge Graph of Fact-checked Claims",
+In Companion Proceedings of the Web Conference, 2021 (to appear).
 ```
 A sub-module system has been implemented, divided respectively by the following modules:
 #### Claimlinker_commons (main library for claim linking)